Updated: Jun 12

 Massive amounts of CO2 and methane were released during the volcanic event.
 It is also thought that the volcanism cooked oil and coal deposits which was also emitted as hot gas into the atmosphere.
 The event converted a large amount of once-living carbon into CO2.
 This led to two outcomes, an increased greenhouse effect.
 At the same time, the excess CO2 was absorbed into the oceans, causing the oceans to become more acidic, resulting in the loss of shelly carbonate producing animals and eventually loss of sponges and carbon reefs. "… anomalously high atmospheric pCO2 is a critical driver of both terrestrial and marine biotic crises", Burgess and Bowring .

-Recent studies show that showed that, initially, the CO2 perturbation led to extreme warming and acidification of the ocean that was lethal to many organisms, especially those building calcium carbonate shells and skeletons.
+Recent studies show that, initially, the CO2 perturbation led to extreme warming and acidification of the ocean that was lethal to many organisms, especially those building calcium carbonate shells and skeletons.
 The greenhouse effect, however, led to further dramatic changes in chemical weathering rates on land and nutrient input and cycling in the ocean that resulted in vast deoxygenation and probably also sulphide poisoning of the oceans, killing the remaining organism groups.

 We need to be careful invoking the Great Dying of the Serbian Traps, it was an extreme event and an alignment of many factors.
 The world was different, the ecosystems were different and the CO2 outpouring was massive.
 Nevertheless, this extreme event gives us some clues about the consequences of current CO2 rises and temperature increases.